 The JUMP!
 Development Programs will train youth in innovation and entrepreneurship through leadership conferences.
 Social issues relevant to the United Nation’s Sustainable Development Goals (SDGs) — a set of goals set by governments to end poverty, protect the planet and ensure prosperity for all over the next 15 years — will also be tackled in the conferences.

 “Many youth from underserved communities have the passion and motivation to create solutions to local, regional and global issues.
 However, they lack access to opportunities and resources to do so.
 Our goals is to inspire, empower and engage youth by connecting them to opportunities and resources,” said JUMP!
 Executive Director Justin Bedard.

-Each program is designed and organised in partnership with local NGOs to ensure their sustainability.
-“Our focus is to adapt programs to the local context.
-We do this by co-organising programs with local NGOs, and this allows for us to have a sustainable impact on the communities we work with,” added Bedard.
+Each programme is designed and organised in partnership with local NGOs to ensure their sustainability.
+“Our focus is to adapt programmes to the local context.
+We do this by co-organising programmes with local NGOs, and this allows for us to have a sustainable impact on the communities we work with,” added Bedard.

-THF has committed to partnering with JUMP! to run the conferences in Phnom Penh (Cambodia), Yogyakarta (Indonesia), Yangon (Myanmar) and Chiang Mai (Thailand).
+The Foundation has committed to partnering with JUMP! to run the conferences in Phnom Penh (Cambodia), Yogyakarta (Indonesia), Yangon (Myanmar) and Chiang Mai (Thailand).
 The conferences are expected to benefit over 200 local youth.
-THF’s grant will also provide small seed funds for selected conference participants to implement development projects in their communities.
+The HEAD Foundation’s grant will also provide small seed funds for selected conference participants to implement development projects in their communities.